nicholas-ewasiuk/starmap-babylonjs/README.md

-# starmap-threejs
+# starmap-babylonjs
-Practice with ThreeJS, Typescript, and ParcelJS.
+Practice with BabylonJS, Typescript, and ParcelJS.